-This is by far the most asked question at Soundproofing America Inc.: “How do I soundproof my bathroom, bedroom, or basement in my single family house or condo so my 4 piece rock band can practice and record and not bother the neighbors?”
+This is by far the most asked question at Soundproofing America Inc.: “How to a soundproof a bathroom, bedroom, or basement in my single family house or condo so my 4 piece rock band can practice and record and not bother the neighbors?”
 If I had a dollar for every time I was asked this question, I would be in the Bahamas right now, instead of writing this narrative.

 Many factors need to be considered prior to beginning your studio or practice room soundproofing project.
 Some of the questions you should be asking yourself are: what type of amplification will the band be using, are the drums going to be acoustic and mic’d or are they digital.
 Are we going to be recording live late at night or are we going to be doing “line in” recording only?
 These questions and many more need to be considered before the actual construction begins.

 If live recording and rehearsal are the plan, then maximum soundproofing will be needed.
 The most effective way to soundproof a garage, basement, or bedroom is to actually construct a room within a room (see www.auralex.com) and download the booklet “Acoustics 101”, this is a wonderful resource for the home studio builder.
 Their ideas are solid and pertinent to any studio soundproofing project.